crelder/zettelkasten/README.md

 The following project proposes a personal knowledge management system that is robust, cheap and built to last a lifetime.

+NOTE: I still use the underlying system for personal management, but wrote a cli tool in Go called `zet`.
+As of July 2022, zettelkasten is deprecated and replaced by [zet](https://github.com/crelder/zet).

 ## Motivation

 We live in a knowledge-based society (German: "Wissensgesellschaft").
 There are projects like Wikipedia, where collective knowledge about the world is processed and stored.
 However what about personal knowledge?
 Is there a way to equally enrich the way we process and store **personal knowledge** like the project Wikipedia does for collective knowledge?